 We want to express our gratitude to all the parents, teachers, young people and communities who shared their ideas and opinions at our recent fono across the country.

-A complete and detailed analysis of all of the ideas and comments shared throughout the fono across the country is complete.
+We’ve now completed a detailed analysis of all of the ideas and comments shared throughout the fono.
+You can read a summary document of those findings here:

 - Wellbeing is hugely important.
 Strong positive relationships support wellbeing and so too does healthy food and stable housing.
 Experiences of bias, racism and bullying are negatively impacting our young people’s mental health.
 For Pacific people wellbeing relies not only on being physically and emotionally safe but being culturally safe in our schools, homes and even online.